netket/netket/docs/index.md

 # NetKet: The Machine Learning Toolbox for Quantum Physics

 NetKet is a suite for using Machine-Learning methods to numerically study many-body quantum systems and available for use in Python.
-The purpose of this package is to supply efficient and flexible building blocks to write novel algorithms as well as to provide simple, easy to use implementations of estabilished algorithms.
+The purpose of this package is to supply efficient and flexible building blocks to write novel algorithms as well as to provide simple, easy to use implementations of established algorithms.

 NetKet is built on top of [Jax], a framework for Differentiable Programming which works on CPUs, GPUs and TPUs.
 Neural Network architectures can be specified using any Jax-based framework such as [Flax].